WellthCare

 The Preventive Care Gap and Genetic Testing

-One of the biggest challenges in benefits is that preventive genetic testing often falls through the cracks.
-While your plan may cover an annual physical, it typically won't pay for a genetic test to proactively identify risks for heart disease, diabetes, or other chronic conditions.
-This is where the system fails-and where a new approach like WellthCare makes a difference.
+One of the biggest challenges: preventive genetic testing often falls through the cracks.
+Your plan may cover an annual physical, but it typically won't pay for a genetic test to proactively identify risks for heart disease, diabetes, or other chronic conditions.
+That's where the system falls short—and where a new approach like WellthCare steps in.

-WellthCare is built on the principle that prevention should be rewarded, not delayed.
-By integrating genetic testing into a personalized plan of care, employees can use their WellthCare benefits to get $0-co-pay preventive care-including certain genetic screenings-that traditional plans ignore.
-When you complete these actions, you earn free money at the WellthCare Store and automatic contributions to your Pension.
-The result: healthcare that pays you back for taking proactive steps.
+WellthCare flips that: it rewards you for prevention, not delays it.
+By integrating genetic testing into a personalized plan of care, employees can get $0-co-pay preventive care—including certain genetic screenings—that traditional plans ignore.
+Complete these actions, and you earn free money at the WellthCare Store and automatic contributions to your Pension.
+The payoff?
+Healthcare that pays you back.

 How WellthCare Turns Genetic Testing into Wealth

-This creates a flywheel: free care → less out-of-pocket → earned Store dollars → growing retirement wealth.
+That creates a flywheel: free care leads to less out-of-pocket, which earns you Store dollars, which grow your retirement wealth.
 Genetic testing becomes a gateway to better health outcomes and tangible financial rewards.

 HIPAA, ERISA, and Compliance Considerations